GazzaJ/CI-MS4-RefereE-pay/README.md

 There should be no requirement for the user to ever have to resort to the Browser BACK button.
  - Error Pages
-Each error page uses the template inheritance to provide the users the navbar seen throughout the site. should a user  encounter an unexpected error they are able to easily navigate back to the site without having to use the back button.
+Each error page uses extends the base template to provide the users with the navbar seen throughout the site.
+Thus should a user encounter an unexpected error they are able to easily navigate back to the site without having to use the back button.

 ##### **Information Design**
-The basic concept for the information design for W3Recipes is laid out in the following wireframes.
+The basic concept for the information design for RefereE-Pay is laid out in the following wireframes.

 #### Wireframes <a name="wireframes"></a>
 Wireframes for the original design concepts were created using Balsamiq.